-Students enrolled in the MEd in Curriculum and Instruction online or on campus may be eligible for New Hampshire certification as a curriculum administrator or may elect to not seek state certification.
-If you are interested in obtaining state certification outside of New Hampshire, check with your state's Department of Education to ensure New Hampshire certification is recognized in your home state.
+If you are interested in obtaining state certification, check with your state's Department of Education to ensure New Hampshire certification is recognized in your home state.

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of earning your dyslexia master's degree online at SNHU include: